 We use the BCS data (Desai et al. 2012) to examine the optical counterparts of the six SPT point sources that lie within 4 arcmin of our X-ray selected group and cluster sample.
 We do this by first associating the SPT point sources with a SUMSS source, which in general is only possible for the radio galaxies and not the dusty galaxies (Vieira et al. 2010).
 For our sample, three of the SPT point sources within 4 arcmin of the X-ray selected groups and clusters have SUMSS counterparts.
-All three of these have strongly negative ξ_X (see Fig. 4).
-For two of the three point sources, the optical counterpart is the group brightest cluster galaxies (BCG).
+All three of these have strongly negative $\xi_X$ (see Fig. 4).
+For two of the three point sources, the optical counterpart is the group BCG.
 In the third case the SPT point source corresponds to a quasar candidate (MRC 2319-550; Wright & Otrupcek 1990) and does not appear to be a cluster member.
-The three remaining SPT point sources do not have SUMSS counterparts and are likely dusty galaxies; the SZE signatures ξ_X of those systems are not obviously impacted.
-Thus we confirm that in two of our 46 low-mass systems there are associated radio galaxies bright enough to be detected at SPT frequencies.
+The three remaining SPT point sources do not have SUMSS counterparts and are likely dusty galaxies; the SZE signatures $\xi_X$ of those systems are not obviously impacted.
+Thus we confirm that in two of our 46 low mass systems there are associated radio galaxies bright enough to be detected at SPT frequencies.

-Based on the prediction from Lin et al. (2009), we would have expected that radio sources completely fill in the Y{SZ} signal (100 per cent contamination) at a redshift of 0.1 (or a redshift of 0.6) in approximately 2.5 (or 0.5) per cent of clusters with similar mass ($M{200} = 10^{14} \text{ M}{\odot}$).
+Based on the prediction from Lin et al. (2009), we would have expected that radio sources completely fill in the $Y{\rm SZ}$ signal (100 per cent contamination) at a redshift of 0.1 (or a redshift of 0.6) in approximately 2.5 (or 0.5) percent of clusters with similar mass ( $M{200}\!=\!10^{14}{\rm M}{\odot}$ ).
 For our 46 cluster sample, we would have expected this to happen for 1.15 (or 0.23) clusters, consistent with the two clusters we find associated with radio galaxies detected as point sources by SPT-SZ.
-We also expect a 20 per cent level Y{SZ} contamination on 9 (2) per cent of the sample.
-This predicted contamination is significantly smaller than our current uncertainties on the Y{SZ} normalization, and therefore cannot be tested in this analysis.
+We also expect a 20 per cent level $Y{\rm SZ}$ contamination on 9 (2) per cent of the sample.
+This predicted contamination is significantly smaller than our current uncertainties on the $Y{\rm SZ}$ normalisation, and therefore cannot be tested in this analysis.

 We repeat the SZE-mass relation analysis while excluding the half of the clusters with SUMSS point source associations.
-We find that the results are qualitatively similar using either the SPT-NPS or SPT-No-SUMSS sample (see Tables 3 and 4), although the uncertainties increase; this is consistent with the expectation that the level of the effect is too small to be measured with our sample.
-As already shown in Tables 3 and 4, our analysis shows no statistically significant difference in the SZE-mass relations when excluding or including the systems with nearby SPT point sources.
+We find that the results are qualitatively similar using either the SPT-NPS or SPT-No-SUMSS sample (see Tables 2 and 3), although the uncertainties increase; this is consistent with the expectation that the level of the effect is too small to be measured with our sample.
+As already shown in Tables 2 and 3, our analysis shows no statistically significant difference in the SZE-mass relations when excluding or including the systems with nearby SPT point sources.